-With "Reflecting Christ in Anesthesia Education", MTSA has a prayer board posted in the primary classroom in Bowen as well as online.
-Approximately once each week during regular class sessions, the prayer board is updated to include all current requests and praises from students, staff, faculty, alumni, and other community members who often call in to have their requests included.
+For more than two decades, MTSA has had a prayer board posted in the primary classroom where the first-year class meets.
+The prayer board is updated regularly to include all current requests and praises from students, staff, faculty, alumni, and other community members.